 - Proactively campaigning to improve people's attitudes and behaviours towards mental health

-Earlier this year, we set up four hubs in Suffolk, Leeds, Cumbria and West Sussex.
+Last year, we set up four hubs in Suffolk, Leeds, Cumbria and West Sussex.

 - West Midlands